bbatsov/metaredux/_posts/2024-02-15-cider-community-impact.md

 market rates, so he'd be most incentivized to deliver the best possible outcomes.
 That's the only way to do OSS work sustainably.

+**CIDER had a great 2023 and it had it because of its awesome community!
+You rock!**

 Now our collective is drained and it's not clear when we'll be able to do something like this again.
 If we assume a budget of $10,000/year that would happen 7 years down the road.
-Sadly, with the economic downturn that affected heavily the IT industry the amount of donations my projects have been getting kind of plummeted.
+Sadly, with the economic downturn that affected heavily the IT industry the amount of donations my projects have been getting has plummeted.
 Lots of companies and individuals pulled out and donation across GitHub Sponsors and OpenCollective in 2023 are down about 20% compared to 2022.
+And I recall there was a smaller drop from 2021 to 2022.
 Sadly, donations remain a very unstable and unpredictable source of funding.
 Perhaps down the road we'll try some focused fundraisers for specific features/improvements, although I have some reservations about such an approach as well.

 [Clojurists Together](https://www.clojuriststogether.org/) is another great case study for the positive impact funding can have on FOSS projects.
 I guess no other organization has done more for the Clojure community, and I'm extremely grateful for all the support the members of Clojurists Together have had for CIDER and friends over the years.

-CIDER had a great 2023 and it had it because of it's community!
-You rock!

 I write this article in the hope that seeing how donations get translated into real impact (e.g. productivity gains) more companies and individuals will be